Ashhab95/a-step-ahead/README.md

 - **Libraries**: Pandas, NumPy, Scikit-learn
 - **Tools**: Git

-## How to Run the Application

-Follow these steps to run the Java-based **A Step Ahead** application:

 ### Prerequisites

 - **Java Development Kit (JDK)**: Ensure that JDK 8 or higher is installed on your system.
 You can download it from the [Oracle website](https://www.oracle.com/java/technologies/downloads/).